sanin-mohd/mail_campainer/README.md

-# 📧 Campaign Mailer - High-Performance Email Campaign Management System
+# 📧 High-Performance Email Campaign Management System

 A production-ready, scalable email campaign management system built with Django, Celery, and Redis.
 Designed to handle bulk email campaigns with support for 200,000+ recipients per campaign.